 Learn about upcoming exhibitions at the Virginia Museum of History & Culture.

-Our upcoming major exhibition explores the African American experience in Virginia from the arrival of the first Africans in English North America in 1619 to the present day.
+This exhibition will explore the African American experience in Virginia from the arrival of the first Africans in English North America in 1619 to the present day.
 Throughout this 400-year-long history, African Americans have played a pivotal role in shaping America’s national identity and culture.
 This exhibition focuses on key Virginians and Virginia events that defined the meaning of American democracy, equality, and justice.
 Learn more.

 In conjunction with this exhibition and with our ongoing commitment to tell the stories of all Virginians, we are asking for the public’s help to build the museum’s collections to better preserve the complex experience of African Americans in Virginia.

 We are particularly interested in items that represent:

 African American achievements in Virginia politics, business, culture, and other arenas in the 20th and 21st centuries

 the recent fight against persistent racism and injustice as seen in the Black Lives Matter movement and Charlottesville protests

 If you have objects (such as documents, letters, family mementos, personal effects, and images) that you would like to share with the museum, please contact Dr. Karen Sherry, Curator of Exhibitions, at (804) 342-9683 or ksherry@VirginiaHistory.org.